Indications for use

 Special warnings for each target species

-Parasites need to start feeding on the host to become exposed to fluralaner; therefore the risk of the transmission of parasite borne diseases cannot be excluded.
+Parasites need to start feeding on the host to become exposed to fluralaner; therefore the risk of the transmission of parasite borne diseases (including Babesia canis canis and D. caninum) cannot be completely excluded.

 Special precautions for use